 - There are no bathrooms in the parking lot.
 There are places you can hide along the trail, but it can get pretty busy, so finding privacy may be a challenge.

 - There are no water stations either, so be sure to fill your hydration packs before leaving home.

 - The trail surface on this hike varies quite a bit, but it’s mostly over gravel with rocks sticking out, or over large rocks which have steps cut into them.
-We wouldn’t recommend normal shoes for this hike; hiking shoes or boots are a must.
+We wouldn’t recommend normal shoes for this hike; hiking shoes with good grips are a must.

 - As always, be prepared for all kinds of weather in Scotland.
 We did this hike on a partly cloudy day and were continually taking off and putting on layers.
 Be prepared for anything; wear clothing in layers, bring lots of water, sunscreen, rain gear, and something to repel the midges.